If you think you have experienced everything on Bonaire, think again!

 12. VISIT Lourdes Grotto for a quiet moment.
 This shrine is situated in the village of Rincon.

-14. FIND the best homemade ice cream in the Caribbean at Gio’s Gelateria on Kaya Grandi in Kralendijk.
+14. FIND the best ice cream in Kralendijk.

 15. TRY your luck and score a jackpot gambling at the only barefoot casino in the Caribbean located at the Divi Flamingo Beach Hotel.
-This casual atmosphere draws both the serious and not so serious gamblers.
+This casual atmosphere draws both serious and not-so-serious gamblers.

 16. MOUNTAIN BIKE around Bonaire with or without a guide.
 Your hotel can arrange rentals and guided tours.

-17. RENT a scooter or moped and explore the island going north and/or south to see flamingos, lighthouses, obelisks, land houses (landhuizen), slave huts, the tourist road, Devil’s Mouth, O’l Blue, and much more.
+17. RENT a scooter and explore the island going north and/or south to see flamingos, lighthouses, obelisks, land houses (landhuizen), slave huts, the tourist road, Devil’s Mouth, and much more.

 19. ENJOY the breathtaking panoramic views from Seru Largu overlooking the southern part of the island.
-This is a scenic spot for photographers from where, Klein Bonaire, Kralendijk, Lac Bay, the salt company, and more can be seen.
-Great spot for stargazing.
+This is a scenic spot for photographers from where Klein Bonaire, Kralendijk, Lac Bay, the salt company, and more can be seen.
+Great place for stargazing.

 20. DRIVE through the 13,500 acres or 5,463 hectares of Washington/Slagbaai National Park.
 Take the “green” short route or the more scenic “yellow” longer route.
 Bring along refreshments or buy some at the entrance for a seaside picnic lunch.

-21. DANCE the night away at Karel’s Beach Bar, located in the center of Kralendijk, or enjoy a free dance workshop on Thursday evenings at 7:00 PM (locations vary), where you can learn Salsa, Bachata, Zouk, and other regional dances.
+21. DANCE the night away or enjoy a dance workshop on Thursday evenings at 7:00 PM (locations vary), where you can learn Salsa, Bachata, Zouk, and other regional dances.

 22. JOIN the parades at Carnival time in February or March.
 Dress up in crazy costumes; enjoy the fun in Rincon, then return to Kralendijk to continue the festivities.

-23. FIND a comfortable seat on a dune by the salt flats and watch the salt being loaded by conveyer belt onto a freighter.
+23. WATCH the salt being loaded by a conveyer belt onto a freighter.
 The salt is loaded at a rate of 2,000 tons per hour.
 Fallen salt crystals can be found and kept as a souvenir.